 Support Groups in 33761

 Tuesdays, 5:30-6:30 PM, beginning February 13, 2024.
-This is a closed group for pre-screened participants that will run approximately 6 weeks.
+This is a closed 6-week group for pre-screened participants.
 This group is designed for sharing and processing within an environment that is open and supportive.
 Participants are eligible to continue to the next 6-week session sequence if they would like to.
 Each sequence will cover different topics.
 The groups are intentionally limited to 4-6 participants in order to foster a sense of group unity.
-Please call for a pre-screening or with any questions.
+Please call for a pre-screening or with any questions as new members will be accepted should a spot open up.

 This group is serving men after a long term relationship.
 The focus will be determining self goals and needs in life, co-parenting struggles, and how to refocus when life seems to be out of control. social-distanced, in-person with option to join via zoom based on your comfort level.